 - Managing Your Emotions at Work

-It can be hard to adjust to working from home when you are used to a busy office environment and regular conversations with colleagues.
-Maintaining strong relationships with the rest of your team can help boost your mood and keep your productivity high, so why not try these tips to keep your team connected while working apart?
+Maintaining strong relationships with the rest of your team can help boost your mood and keep your productivity high, so why not try these tips to keep your team connected while working either on campus or as part of a hybrid team?

 - Schedule a weekly group check-in.
 This could be a shared coffee or lunch break where everyone is encouraged to turn on their cameras and say hello in person.

-- Encourage at-home exercise or host a daily steps or workout challenge.
+- Encourage at-home and on-campus exercise, or host a daily steps or workout challenge.

 - Share recipe ideas or start a virtual book club.